totaljs/jComponent/readme.md

 MAIN.get(path, [scope]); // default scope is `window` MAIN.get('model.age'); // Example
 MAIN.get('model.tags'); // Example
-MAIN.get('@controllername.name'); // +v10.1.0 reads a value according to the controller scope
+MAIN.get('@plugin.name'); // +v10.1.0 reads a value according to the controller scope
 // Gets the value from the model.

 MAIN.invalid(path, [except_paths_arr]);
-// +v10.1.0 supports "@controllername.path"
 // +v13.0.0 supports an except flags "@hidden" (only hidden components), "@visible" (only visible components), "@disabled" (only disabled inputs in the component), "@enabled" (only enabled inputs in the component) in "except"
+// +v15 supports "@plugin.path"
 // Sets the invalid state to all components according the binding path.